 Munchkin Light My Way Night Light

-While we ultimately landed on the KinderGlo Night Light for its ability to stay on all night and the fact that it’s rechargeable, we’d be remiss if we didn’t acknowledge how good the Munchkin Light My Way Night Light is.
-It was very close throughout most of our testing, but ultimately the ability to stay on all night made us go with the KinderGlo Night Light.
-The Munchkin Light My Way Night Light owl is one of the cutest we tested and was an immediate favorite -- and is priced exceptionally well as it comes in at $8.96.
-The owl’s big eyes make it irresistible: My 5-year-old daughter fell in love with this little guy.
-And, it’s lightweight and has a handle so young children can easily carry it anywhere.
-It’s even easier to carry than our pick!
-What we didn’t like as much is the on/off button on the bottom (you need to depress a tiny button), it requires batteries which we don’t want to have to deal with in the middle of the night and it doesn’t stay on all night.
-This light would be useful for parents only if they carried it into the room themselves, otherwise you’d have to walk to the room and turn the night light on in order to see.
+While we ultimately landed on the Twilight Turtle as our favorite portable nightlight, we’d be remiss if we didn’t acknowledge how good the Munchkin Light My Way Night Light is.
+It was an immediate favorite for many reasons; it is priced exceptionally well, lightweight, and has a handle so young children can easily carry it with them anywhere in your home.
+The reasons we didn't choose this night light: the on/off button is located on the bottom and it requires batteries which we can be a hassle in the middle of the night.
 If you decide to go with the Munchkin Light My Way Night Light, though, we can assure you that you’ll be happy with it.
 It’s adorable and will last throughout your baby’s childhood years.

 Best for toddlers